kromka-chleba/Exile/README.md

 Use your wits to find food, water, and shelter before succumbing to the elements, while exploring the mysterious world, and developing your capacities to endure your exile.

 ### Features
-*Player health effects*: Hypothermia, exhaustion, disease, ...
+*Player health effects* — Hypothermia, exhaustion, disease, …
-*Dynamic nature*: Seasonal weather, erosion, water flows through soil, ...
+*Dynamic natural world* — Seasonal weather, erosion, water flows through soil, …
-*Building matters*: Make shelters from the rain, kilns, smelters, ...
+*Plausible building materials* — Make shelters from the rain, kilns, smelters, …

 ## World settings
 Valleys is the standard `mapgen` for _Exile_. `Carpathian` is also supported, for a somewhat more difficult and slower-paced game.